Blessing886/alx-system_engineering-devops/0x02-shell_redirections/README.md

- lines containing the pattern and three lines after
+ all the lines in the file